NIPOSoftwareBV/Nfield.Quota/README.md

 # Nfield.Quota

 ## Introduction
 Using this project developers can create quota structures for Nfield Online surveys.
-For more information about Nfield and/or NIPO Software please visit the [NIPO Software] website.
+For more information about Nfield and/or NIPO Software please visit the [NIPO] website.

 ## Documentation
 See our [Read the Docs](http://nfieldquota.readthedocs.io/en/latest/getting_started/) page for documentation and examples to get started.